 The areas – Maps, Jonestown Demographics, Peoples Temple Addresses in the US – are unchanged.
 Peoples Temple Timelines is still in development.

-(Don Beck is a regular contributor to the jonestown report.
-He can be reached at firstname.lastname@example.org.
+(Don Beck was a regular contributor to the jonestown report.
 His other articles in this report are Notes on .pdf Files Available Online and Continuing On.
 His complete set of writings for this site may be found here.)